RESEARCH AREAS & PROJECTS

 Institutional Resilience

 Where a commonly held perspective on truth and fact is no longer a societal standard, democratic institutions begin to fail, leaving large segments of the population behind.
-Where Americans of differing views no longer share a common value system, or an ability to communicate with one another, they become divorced from a social compact.
+When Americans of differing views no longer share a common value system, or an ability to communicate with one another, they become divorced from a social compact.
 This track identifies root causes of these challenges, countermeasures to remedy them, and strategies for action by policy makers, the media, and the general public.